Victorian 4-door wardrobe - antique made of mahogany

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique pieces in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+The next style is Baroque, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl.
+These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can see how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style also had a significant impact.
-Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, with cornices, strong bases, and relief decorations.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and relief decorations.
 These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such pieces, inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French craftsmen, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 The key aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and correspondence to the description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details